MasterBugPatch/HandCalculator/README.md

 # HandCalculator
-A console calculator in Java that shows work and can handle almost inifinite equations.
+A console calculator in Java that shows work and can handle almost infinite equations.

 How is this possible?

 HandCalculator does its work exactly like humans do it.
 This includes borrowing from other digits in subtraction and passing over remainders.